Positivity of minuscule quantum K-theory: Introduction

 \subsection{Organization}

 This paper is organized as follows.
 In \Section{schubint} we fix our notation for flag varieties and related combinatorics and prove several results about intersections of Schubert varieties in special position that are valid for arbitrary flag varieties.
-In particular, we introduce the notion of semi-transversal intersections.
+In particular, we introduce the notion of \semi-transversal intersections.
 In \Section{projrich} we give short proofs of some related results about projections of Richardson varieties, which were first obtained in \cite{knutson.lam.ea:projections}.
 In \Section{comin} we introduce our notation for cominuscule flag varieties.
 We also compute the (top) cohomology group of any negative line bundle restricted to a Richardson variety in a cominuscule flag variety, as a representation of the maximal torus $T \subset G$.
 This allows us to determine when the intersection of a Richardson variety with an effective Cartier divisor is cohomologically trivial. \Section{qclassical} gives a detailed account of the quantum equals classical theorem, focusing on Gromov-Witten invariants of degrees no larger than the \emph{diameter} of a cominuscule variety $X$, that is, the smallest degree of a rational curve connecting two general points.
 We take this opportunity to provide a type-uniform proof of this theorem, something that has so far not been available in the literature.
 At the same time we further develop the geometry and combinatorics of the quantum-to-classical construction. \Section{qcfibers} provides explicit descriptions of the general fibers of several maps of varieties related to this construction. \Section{qhinterval} proves that the $q$-degrees in the quantum cohomology product of two cominuscule Schubert classes form an integer interval.
 We also construct our generalization of Postnikov's cylinder, which provides a combinatorial description of the minimal and maximal degrees in a quantum product. \Section{quantumk} proves the results about alternating signs and $q$-degrees in the quantum $K$-theory ring of a cominuscule flag variety.
+We also discuss the structure constants of this ring relative to its basis of dual Schubert classes.
 The proofs of some technical facts are postponed to \Section{divisors}.
 Finally, \Section{claims} proves that the general fibers of the rational map $M_{d-1,1}(X_u,X^v) \dashrightarrow Z_{d-1,1}(X_u,X^v)$ have cohomologically trivial completions.
+The bibliography is preceded by an index of symbols.